LLM-generated personalized nudges for improving pro-environmental behavior: Field evidence from resource conservation

-For both resources (Fig.~\ref{fig:5}a), baseline consumption was the most important predictor (normalized feature importance: 0.26 for electricity and 0.31 for hot water), indicating that intervention-period consumption remained strongly anchored in pre-existing habits and baseline demand levels.
-Beyond baseline consumption, the overall category-level predictor profiles were similar across the two behaviors, with psychological and socio-structural characteristics contributing comparable shares.
-Within psychological characteristics, outcome expectancy was the strongest psychological predictor for electricity (0.09), and self-efficacy (0.07) and neighborhood perception (0.07) were more prominent for hot water.
-One possible explanation is that many electricity-saving actions are relatively discrete and calculable, while sustained conservation of a comfort-related behavior may rely more on perceived ability to maintain change and on social reference.
+XGBoost models predicted conservation outcomes (i.e., the intervention-period consumption) from baseline, psychological, socio-structural, and intervention-related variables.
+For both resources (Fig.~\ref{fig:6}a), baseline consumption led the importance ranking (normalized importance 0.26 for electricity and 0.31 for hot water), so intervention-period consumption remained strongly associated with pre-existing usage patterns and demand levels.
+Within the psychological measures, outcome expectancy led for electricity (0.09), and self-efficacy (0.07) and neighborhood perception (0.07) led for hot water.
+Electricity consumption is therefore more associated with expected outcomes, while hot-water consumption is more associated with perceived ability and social context.

-Phase-specific models comparing early and late intervention rounds revealed divergent temporal patterns (Fig.~\ref{fig:5}b--c).
-For electricity, baseline consumption remained dominant and increased slightly in relative importance (from 36.2\% to 54.8\%).
-For hot water, the importance of baseline consumption declined from 38.9\% to 26.4\%, while the combined importance of psychological and socio-structural characteristics rose from 37.3\% to 56.9\%.
-In other words, early-stage hot-water conservation tracked pre-intervention usage levels more closely, and later-stage variation reflected more of participants' psychological and socio-structural differences.
-This shift aligned with the later-round attenuation observed for hot water, where conservation outcomes became less tightly anchored to baseline usage alone.
+Phase-specific models separate the two resources (Fig.~\ref{fig:6}b-c).
+For electricity, the relative importance of baseline consumption rose from 36.2\% to 54.8\% between early and late rounds.
+For hot water, it fell from 38.9\% to 26.4\%, while the combined weight of psychological and socio-structural characteristics rose from 37.3\% to 56.9\%.
+These patterns indicate a divergence in predictive structure over time between the two resources.
+Late-round hot-water models place relatively more weight on psychological and socio-structural variables and less on baseline usage, alongside the attenuation of the hot-water treatment effect.